LiquiPrep Side Effects

 Generic Name: magnesium citrate

-Note: This page contains information about the side effects of magnesium citrate.
-Some of the dosage forms included on this document may not apply to the brand name LiquiPrep.
+Note: This document contains side effect information about magnesium citrate.
+Some of the dosage forms listed on this page may not apply to the brand name LiquiPrep.

 For the Consumer